gSchool/with-react-material/README.md

 # with-react-material

-Ryan Sobol's React and Material skeleton for Brunch
+Galvanize's React and Material skeleton for Brunch

 ## Dependencies